 It’s a Caesar Salad.
 What do you want from me?

 Why 73 a day, Tony?
 Why?

-I guess we made the mistake of trying to eat somewhat authentic here.
 Another decent tomato-mozzarella Neapolitan pie.
-The crust didn't quite have that perfect doughy chewiness, but a okay facsimile.
-I'm going to take this as an opportunity to reflect on some of the other pizzas on the menu, which we didn't order.
-For example, the "Hang Ten," with Korean BBQ short ribs, ten jang, scallions, mozzarella, house pickled peppers & carrots.
+The crust didn’t quite have that perfect doughy chewiness, but it was an okay facsimile.
+I’m going to take this as an opportunity to reflect on some of the other pizzas on the menu, which we didn’t order.
+For example, the “Hang Ten,” with Korean BBQ short ribs, ten jang, scallions, mozzarella, house pickled peppers & carrots.
 Seriously, Tony, what the f*ck?
 Are you kidding me?
-Or how about "Sausage and Stout," with honey malted guinness beer dough, mozzarella & beer sausage, caramelized onions, fontina cheese, scallions, crushed red peppers, beer salt and sweet guinness reduction.
+Or how about “Sausage and Stout,” with honey malted guinness beer dough, mozzarella & beer sausage, caramelized onions, fontina cheese, scallions, crushed red peppers, beer salt and sweet guinness reduction.
 This is a crime against the word pizza.
-It sounds like an St. Patrick's Day 420 treat.
-Avoid Tony's if you have a scrap of dignity.
+It sounds like an St. Patrick’s Day 420 treat.
+Avoid Tony’s if you have a scrap of dignity.